 What American English do we talk about?
 If we do not say, the American English of the 1900s, or 1800s, we say: contemporary American English.

 American was taking shape already with the Declaration and Constitution.
-We can see the honor that behavior followed; the definite article begins to take on a cognitive shape, in citizens of a state rather than always the citizens (thereof).
+We can see the honor that behavior followed; the definite article begins to take on a cognitive form, in citizens of a state rather than always the citizens (thereof).

 The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the State where the said crimes shall have been committed.